martincostello/benchmarkdotnet-results-publisher/README.md

 configured with a GitHub Pages site to display the results on my [benchmarks site][benchmarks-site] using static HTML pages and [Chart.js][chart-js].

+## Features

+- Publishes the results of [BenchmarkDotNet][benchmarkdotnet] benchmarks to a Git branch in a GitHub repository.
+- Write the Markdown summary of the BenchmarkDotNet results to the workflow run summary.
+- Optionally fail the workflow if the duration or memory threshold is exceeded for any benchmark using.
+- Optionally posts a comment to a commit or pull request if the duration or memory threshold is exceeded for any benchmark.
+- Optionally truncate the number of results for each suite of benchmark results to a fixed sliding window.

+> [!TIP]
+> This action is only intended to be used to track the _relative_ performance of your benchmarks over time
+> when using [GitHub-hosted runners][github-hosted-runners].
+For more stable results or for tracking absolute
+> performance, consider using a [self-hosted runner][github-self-hosted-runners] to run your benchmarks.

 ## Inputs

 | **Name** | **Description** | **Default** |